-(1) Assumes that Intuitive Machines will exercise its right to direct CF Principal Investments LLC ("Cantor") to make a purchase of 5.1 million shares of Class A Common Stock under the Equity Facility (as defined below) in addition to 0.1 million shares of Class A Common Stock that Intuitive Machines has agreed to issue to Cantor in connection with the Equity Facility (the "Commitment Shares"); these shares are not legally issued and outstanding as of the Closing Date.
+(1) Assumes that Intuitive Machines will exercise its right to direct CF Principal Investments LLC ("Cantor") to make a purchase of 5.1 million shares of Class A Common Stock under the Equity Facility (as defined below) in addition to 0.1 million Intuitive Machines agreed to issue to Cantor in connection with the Equity Facility (the "Commitment Shares"); these shares are not legally issued and outstanding as of the Closing Date.
 See adjustment (J) for further details related to this arrangement.